cooper/ferret/doc/Keywords.md

 ### want

 ```
-want ($ | @)<name>[: <type>] [= <fallback_value>][, more...]
+want ($ | @)<argument_name>[: <type>] [= <fallback_value>]
 ```

 Function optional argument declaration.

 Typically used at the start of a function body to indicate the name and type of an optional argument.
-Multiple comma-separated declarations can exist with a single `want` keyword.
+Multiple comma-separated declarations can exist with a single `want` statement.

 If the bareword `type` is provided, the value of the variable will be undefined if the passed argument is not of that type.

 If `fallback_value` is provided, the variable will be set to that value when the argument is not provided or is of an incorrect type.

 Within a class method, `want` may contain instance variables.
-This is especially useful for providing initial property values within `init` methods.
+This is especially useful for providing initial property values within `init {}`.

 ```
 func sayHello {